bsivanantham/amiro-os/README.txt

-AMiRo-OS is the operating system for the base version of the Autonomous Mini Robot (AMiRo) [1].
-It utilizes ChibiOS (a real-time operating system for embedded devices developed by Giovanni di Sirio; see <http://chibios.org>) as system kernel and extends it with platform specific functionalities.
+AMiRo-OS is an operating system for the base version of the Autonomous Mini Robot (AMiRo) [1].
+It utilizes ChibiOS (a real-time operating system for embedded devices developed by Giovanni di Sirio; see <http://chibios.org>) as system kernel and extends it with platform specific configurations and further functionalities and abstractions.

-Copyright (C) 2016..2017  Thomas Schöpping et al.
+Copyright (C) 2016..2018  Thomas Schöpping et al.
 (a complete list of all authors is given below)

 This program is free software: you can redistribute it and/or modify